 - What should I do if I have a documented disability, intercollegiate athletic obligation, official University or religious obligation, or a required course for my dual degree that conflicts with a core class?

-Ross will enroll BBAs into their required Fall 2022 BBA core course (STRATEGY 390) before Course Bidding begins.
+Ross will enroll you into your required Fall 2024 BBA core course (STRATEGY 390) before registration begins.
 It is YOUR responsibility to make sure you complete the appropriate courses and credits (e.g., distribution, business electives, non-business credits, etc.) for your degree.
-If you have not fulfilled your requirements by the end of Winter 2023, including any remaining floating core, you will not graduate.
-Don’t get caught with a missing requirement halfway through your last term – make sure that you are aware of your remaining requirements and bid/register for them in advance.
+If you have not fulfilled your requirements by the end of Winter 2025, including any remaining floating core, you will not graduate.
+Don’t get caught with a missing requirement halfway through your last term – make sure that you are aware of your remaining requirements and register for them in advance.

 Q. How do I know which degree requirements I have or haven’t completed?